 Keep in mind that that are additional fees on top, the mounting hardware will come at an additional expense.
 The riggers are attached to T-tops on center console boats or in the gunnels of smaller vessels.
 Therefore, extra money will be forked out when it comes to accessories.

 The answer to this question is based on how passionate you are about the sport of fishing.
-Anglers out on the blue water week after week chasing down pelagic fish species must purchase this valuable equipment.
+Anglers out on the blue water week after week chasing down pelagic fish species must purchase fishing outriggers.
 The occasional fishermen can get away with trolling a minimal amount of lines rather than investing large sums of money for something infrequently used.